Simplystina/Blogging_API-Alt-School-Project/README.md

 This is an api for a blog app
 This is my submission for my alt school exam project for the backend school of engineering.
 The whole assignment question can be found [here](https://docs.google.com/document/d/1JcWAqdvStGYaoKGhw7nRcGx3JAeGmCQziqzIQIF20jM/edit).

+This is the link to the postman documentation [here](https://documenter.getpostman.com/view/19697282/2s8ZDbX1Za)

 ---

 ## Requirements